se-edu/guides/tutorials/intellijDebugger.md

 Purpose: Steps into the implementation of a method called at the current execution point.

+Usage:
-Usage: Useful for delving into how specific methods work, especially when you want to understand detailed functionality.
+- Delving into how specific methods work, especially when you want to understand detailed functionality.
+- Example: The current execution point calls a method, `addCommand.execute()` and you want to see how `execute()` works.

 ### Stepping Out of a Method